rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

+Before tail-recursion, show the memo as un-Curried.
 Currying is useful in general, but complicates this case.
 Get rid of it.

 ```{code-cell} ipython3
 DEFINE('fib_fast_uncurried',